How to Build Successful Employee Award and Recognition Programs

 People need to know that their work is valued and vital to a company’s success.
-Private recognition can be nice, but public recognition sends a strong message.
+Private recognition can be gratifying, but public recognition sends a strong message.
 It shows that everyone should appreciate a valuable contribution.

-On top of that, in order for everyone to benefit from recognition, and not just the employee being recognized, it’s important for other employees to see that value is rewarded.
-It’s also a great way for them to get a clear picture of what valuable contributions look like.
+On top of that, for everyone to benefit from recognition, and not just the employee being recognized, other employees need to see that value is rewarded.
+It’s also an excellent way to get a clear picture of what is considered a valuable contribution.

 Why Informal Recognition Isn’t Enough

 An informal recognition fails to make crystal clear what kind of contributions are valued.
-If it’s done in private, then the recipient may feel somewhat encouraged.
-But they won’t feel as encouraged as if all of their co-workers were there to witness their recipience of accolades.
+If it’s done in private, then the recipient may feel somewhat encouraged, but they won’t feel as encouraged as if all of their coworkers were there to witness their recipience of accolades.
 Most people enjoy receiving recognition for their merits.

 Recognizing employees can take several forms.
 Employee awards might include a token of some kind that reads “Employee of the Month,” a gift card, special privileges, public praise, and more.

 Gift cards can also be a tool in your belt to motivate employees.
-If the employee to be recognized loves a particular store or restaurant, a gift card to their favorite place can be a two-fold reward, not only giving them something they can enjoy using but also showing awareness of who they are as a person and what they like.
+If the employee to be recognized loves a particular store or restaurant, a gift card to their favorite place can be a two-fold reward, giving them something they can enjoy using and showing awareness familiarity of who they are as a person and what their interests are.

-Giving the employees some power to express their preferences is a great way to make them feel that the recognition program is oriented towards them.
+Giving employees some power to express their preferences is a great way to make them feel that the recognition program is oriented towards their engagement.
 Have a special meeting and invite employees to brainstorm together what kind of recognition rewards they’d most enjoy.

-Each workplace is different, so this is a powerful way to take advantage of any idiosyncrasies of yours.
-A coveted parking space or break room privilege might really motivate your employees, but you have to ask them to find out!
+Each workplace is different, and this is an effective way to involve employees in the process.
+A coveted parking space or break room privilege might motivate your employees, but you have to ask them to find out!

 Items With Emotional Value

 You can also take advantage of the natural prestige that exists within the office.
-An admired figure like a boss or CEO can really make recognition strike home by adding brand voice to it.
-They can choose a product like a branded notebook, hat, or even bag to drum up excitement.
+An admired figure like a boss or CEO can make recognition strike home by adding brand voice.
+They can choose a product like a branded notebook, hat, or bag to drum up excitement.

-Try getting the CEO or another person high up in the business to write or otherwise deliver a brief message thanking the employee for their excellent work.
-This can be included alongside a personal gift, like a Moleskine notebook personalized with the company logo and the recipient’s name.
+The CEO or other upper-level management should write or otherwise deliver a brief message thanking the employee for their excellent work.
+This message can be included alongside a personal gift, like a Moleskine notebook personalized with the company logo and the recipient’s name.

 Related: 8 Corporate Gifts for Your Employees